 The 2019 Strategy

-Amidst this one of the questions that is doing rounds is – what should the strategy for 2019 be and which sectors are likely to witness strong growth.
+Amidst this one of the questions that are doing rounds is – what should the strategy for 2019 be and which sectors are likely to witness strong growth.

 What led to the recent market fall?
 An investor’s perspective